Rhod-sy/DSPT-PHASE3-PROJECT/README.md

 3. **Customized Educational Campaigns:** Tailor educational campaigns based on crash types to specific demographics or communities, empowering residents with knowledge to prevent accidents and minimize injury seve.png)

+4. **Model Refinement:** Continuously improve the predictive model by exploring different algorithms, feature techniques, and tuning parameters for better accuracy.

+## Next Steps

-## What1.
-Model Refinement: Continuously improve the predictive model by exploring different algorithms, feature techniques, and tuning parameters for better accuracy.
+1. Model Refinement: Continuously improve the predictive model by exploring different algorithms, feature techniques, and tuning parameters for better accuracy.

-2.
-Validation and Comparison: Validate the model on various datasets and compare its performance with existing standards to ensure reliability.3.
+2. Validation and Comparison: Validate the model on various datasets and compare its performance with existing standards to ensure reliability.

-Knowledge Sharing: Encourage collaboration among data scientists, traffic safety experts, and policymakers to share insights and best practices for enhancing road safety initiativs.l films
+3. Knowledge Sharing: Encourage collaboration among data scientists, traffic safety experts, and policymakers to share insights and best practices for enhancing road safety initiatives.

-## For More Information

-See the full analysis in the [Project Jupyter Notebook]3./DSC-PHASE1-PRntation.pdf)

 ## Repository Structure

 ```
 ├── Chages
-├── Data
+├── DSPT-PHASE3-PROJECT.ipnyb
-├3─ DSC-PHASE1-Pentation.pdf
 └── README.md
 ```